 The central highlands of Namibia are the backbone of mountains that divide the coastal desert regions and the higher, more temperate interior.
-These rolling hills are the home to many of Namibia’s sheep farms and ranches, some of which offer a ‘guest farm’ experience where you stay on the farm and experience first-hand what it is like to farm in such a vast terrain.
+These rolling hills are the home to many of Namibia’s sheep and cattle ranches.
+Some are ‘guest farms’ where you can experience first-hand what it is like to farm in such a vast terrain.
 Others such as Okonjima and Erongo have turned to wildlife conservation many years ago.

 Waterberg Plateau National Park

 To the east of the main highway lies the Waterberg.
 This is a flat-topped sandstone plateau rising 150 metres above the surrounding plains.
 Named for the springs that emerge at the base of the plateau, the Waterberg is a fascinating geological site of sandstone crags, 200-year-old dinosaur footprints and petrified sand dunes.

 The area’s natural water sources make it far more fertile than its immediate surroundings.
 So the park is home to plenty of wildlife including eland, sable and roan antelope and both white and black rhino.
 You may also see wild dog, tsessebe, buffalo and cheetah.
 Indeed it is one of the best places in Africa to see cheetah and leopard.
 Bird species include the black eagle and the rare Ruppel’s parrot, rock runners and Bradfield’s hornbills.